matt-paul/mars-robots-2017/README.md

 I am tempted to make use of Ramda as another learning experience for this project, but think I will hold off and potentially incorporate it in refactoring later on, when I can understand whether adding it is worth it.

+Midway through....
+I have slowly built up the project to the point of being able to interpret an array of instructions and give a final coordinates.
+What next?

+ TODO - Take into account the size of Mars

+ TODO - add 'Lost' property  to robot, and mark as true if robot goes over edge.

+ TODO - add 'Lost robots' array to state that will help robot avoid taking lost commands.

+ TODO - Create function that creates each robot and loads up with data including lost robot array.

 To run this project locally...